Conservation and restoration of clocks

-The conservation and restoration of clocks refers to the care given to the physical and functional aspects of time measuring devices featuring “moving hands on a dial face” exclusive of watches.
+The conservation and restoration of clocks refers to the care given to the physical and functional aspects of time measuring devices featuring "moving hands on a dial face" exclusive of watches.
 Care for clocks constitutes regulating the external environment, cleaning, winding, lubrication, pest-management, and repairing or replacing mechanical and aesthetic components to preserve or achieve the desired state as specified by the owner.
 Clocks are typically composed of multiple types of materials such as wood, metal, paint, plastic, etc., which have unique behaviors and environmental interactions, making treatment options complex.
 The materials used and the complexity of clockwork warrant having a Horological Conservator complete the work.

 Conservation and restoration

 Interventive actions can be taken by trained conservators when clock issues arise, with treatment varying depending on the type of clock and situation.

-Horological Conservation History
+Horological conservation history

 The history of clock conservation dates back to ancient times.
-Horology, the study of the measurement of time, dates to 1450 BC, "when the Ancient Egyptians first observed the earth's natural circadian rhythms (Meadows, C., (n.d.).”
+Horology, the study of the measurement of time, dates to 1450 BC, "when the Ancient Egyptians first observed the earth's natural circadian rhythms (Meadows, C., (n.d.)."
 Some examples of instruments used to measure time include: clocks, watches, sundials, hourglasses, time recorders, and atomic clocks.
 Horological Conservation is the science and art of preserving timepieces to connect humanity with the history and heritage of timepieces.